Wildlife Sanctuary Volunteer

 What excursions can I join?

 It is well worth considering spending some time either before or after your programme exploring Malawi.
 Car hire is very affordable, and Lake Malawi is a short drive away, where you can swim, snorkel and relax on the beach!
-A weekend excursion to the Lake of Stars will cost approximately Β£125.

 How long can I volunteer for?